-Middle east and Africa Seed Market was worth $3.8 billion in 2021 and estimated to be growing at a CAGR of 8.24%, to reach $5.64 billion by 2026.
-The Seed market is developing at a significant rate due to the rising demand for food and feed and rapid decline in arable land.
-High yielding cultivars/seeds along with other agricultural inputs such as crop protection products, fertilizers, and irrigation are being used to attain optimum utilization in the agriculture sector.
+The seed market is developing at a significant rate due to the rising demand for food and feed and the rapid decline in arable land.
+High-yielding cultivars/seeds, along with other agricultural inputs such as crop protection products, fertilizers, and irrigation, are being used to attain optimum utilization in the agriculture sector.

-The growth of the Middle east and Africa Seed market is majorly driven by factors such as the rising population and increasing consumption of animal fodder.
+The growth of the Middle East and African seed market is majorly driven by factors such as the rising population and increasing consumption of animal fodder.
 Volatile economies and lack of awareness about GM seeds are the major hindrances for the market in this region.
-Also, GM seeds are relatively more expensive than normal seeds due to higher cost of patented seeds.
+Also, GM seeds are relatively more expensive than normal seeds due to the higher cost of patented seeds.

-The market has been geographically segmented into Middle east and Africa.
+The market has been geographically segmented into the Middle East and Africa.
 In terms of revenue, South Africa leads the market in this region.
-Other major markets for seeds in this region include Zimbabwe, Zambia, Tanzania and Nigeria.
-The market in this region has the lowest share due to unawareness of the farming community about the uses and benefits of GM seeds.
+Other major markets for seeds in this region include Zimbabwe, Zambia, Tanzania, and Nigeria.
+The market in this region has the lowest share due to the farming community's unawareness about the uses and benefits of GM seeds.

 Monsanto, DuPont, and Bayer Crop Science are some key players are dominating the Middle East and African seed markets.
 Existing companies such as Monsanto and Syngenta have been actively involved in the acquisition of regional players to strengthen their market presence.

 The Middle East and Africa seed market is valued at USD 4.44 billion in 2023, growing at a CAGR of 8.24% during the forecast period 2023 to 2028.

 Countries such as Saudi Arabia, Iran, and Turkey are major contributors to the seed market in the Middle East, with a focus on enhancing agricultural productivity.